Keyboard shortcuts

 • macro_rules! definitions — removes the internal error!, warn!, note!, help!, and bail! macro definitions

-This keeps the debug output focused on the code you care about: the generated struct and its Render / Pipe implementation.
+This keeps the debug output focused on the code you care about.

 Full example